 What is the recovery period after liposuction?

 Length of recovery varies substantially depending on such factors as method used, area treated, and amount of fat tissue removed.
-New techniques like SmartLipo™ allow for faster recovery than ever before.
-You'll need to get plenty of rest at home in New Jersey or Philadelphia after liposuction, and follow Dr. Sorokin's instructions carefully to help the healing process.
+New techniques like Smartlipo allow for faster recovery than ever before.
+You'll need to get plenty of rest at home after liposuction, and follow Dr. Sorokin's instructions carefully to help the healing process.
 Patients wear an elastic support garment for several weeks after surgery to protect the treated areas and shape their final results.
 Depending on the method used, some degree of discomfort is inevitable, though over-the-counter or prescription medication can be used to minimize pain.
 Most patients return to work and begin resuming light aerobic activities about 1 to 2 weeks after the procedure.

 What is the difference between liposuction and a tummy tuck?